George Town Literary Festival: 2020: Through The Looking Glass

 The tenth edition was themed Through The Looking Glass, which looks at the role of literature and art in a time of crisis.
 Due to the pandemic, this is the first edition of the festival to have been shifted entirely online.
 The festival programme presented mostly online, with a series of podcasts and videos both in English and Bahasa Malaysia; featuring conversations, discussions, readings and radio drama.
 All conversations were available on Spotify.
 The online edition also featured young Malaysians who have had their works recognised internationally.
-They include Joshua Kam (winner Epigram Books Fiction Prize 2020), graphic novelist Erica Eng (Eisner award - Best Webcomic), and Kulleh Grasi (shortlisted for the National Translation Award in Poetry 2020 in the US).
+They include Joshua Kam (winner Epigram Books Fiction Prize 2020), graphic novelist Erica Eng (Eisner Award for Best Webcomic), and Kulleh Grasi (shortlisted for the National Translation Award in Poetry 2020 in the US).

 2021: Mikro-cosmos

-GTLF’s theme for 2021, Mikro-cosmos, explored the spirit of cosmopolitanism and interconnectedness that endures through literature, language and ideas, even as the troubles of today atomize our existence and deepen social fragmentation.
+GTLF's theme for 2021, Mikro-cosmos, explored the spirit of cosmopolitanism and interconnectedness that endures through literature, language and ideas, even as the troubles of today atomize our existence and deepen social fragmentation.
 This was the second edition to be held digitally with a small amount events taking place physically during the weekend of the festival.
 Regional and international headliners include Indonesian novelist Eka Kurniawan, Japanese writer Minae Mizumura, German poet Jan Wagner, Canadian writer Souvankham Thammavongsa, New Zealand novelist Tina Makereti, and Kenyan-US writer Mukoma Wa Ngugi.
 The festival was directed by Pauline Fan.

-Publication
+2024: Word on the Street

+In 2024, the festival was organised by the Penang Institute, and directed by its executive director, Datuk Dr Ooi Kee Beng.
+Novelist Tan Twan Eng gave the keynote address, with other speakers including writer and sociolinguist Dipika Mukherjee, fiction writer and poet Shivani Sivagurunathan, Irish-Australian author Tracey Morton, and French-Vietnamese cartoonist Clement Baloup.

+Description

+George Town Literary Festival (GTLF) is Malaysia's largest international literary festival, and as of 2024 is held in the UAB Building in George Town.
+The festival celebrates world literature, translations, and the literary arts, with various writers, artists and thinkers from diverse locations and disciplines coming together annually to engage in intellectual discourse.
+It is the only literary festival funded by the state government in Malaysia.